Schneegans/schneegans.github.io/gnome-pie.md

 {% assign size = "large" %}
 {% assign text = "Creating a launcher for opening pies" %}
 {% include image_right %}You can also create a launcher on your desktop which opens pies.
 Simply drag'n'drop a pie from the configuration menu to your desktop.
 Where you dropped the pie, a launcher will appear.
 Clicking on this launcher will then open your pie.
 Maybe you can drag'n'drop this launcher to your panel/dock/whats-o-ever to suit your needs!

 <div class="clearfix"></div>

-### Opening pies with Compiz edges

-{% assign picture = "gnome-pie_07.jpg" %}
-{% assign size = "large" %}
-{% assign text = "Using the Advanced Compiz-Config-Settings-Manager to open pies" %}
-{% include image_right %}If you're using Compiz as your composition manager you can assign commands to the edges and corners of your screen.
-Consequently you can open pies simply by touching the edge of your screen with your pointer.

-All you need is the _compizconfig-settings-manager_.
-You may install it from your package manager.

-<div class="clearfix"></div>

-{% assign picture = "gnome-pie_08.jpg" %}
-{% assign size = "large" %}
-{% assign text = "Selecting an edge to open a pie" %}
-{% include image_right %}Open the compizconfig-settings-manager: In the configuration of the plugin <em>Commands</em> enter <code>gnome-pie -o 123</code> (with 123 being the ID of your desired pie).
-Then select an edge in the <em>Edge Bindings</em> tab.

-When you now move your mouse towards the selected edge, the pie with the specified ID will pop up.

-<div class="clearfix"></div>